LighthouseKeeperYN/paloma-test/disscussion.md

 ### Is there anything you would improve if you had more time and resources?

 I would handle errors in more elegant way and implement auto-reconnect.
+I would come up with more efficient data structure for transactions.

 ### Is there anything about your solution that you’re really proud of that you’d like to share?